 This valve is Nitrox ready up to 40%.

 If you are planning to use this valve on a cylinder with Enriched Air Nitrox (Nitrox) mixes from more than 40% up to 100% oxygen, it's essential for the safety of the cylinder user, and the person filling the cylinder, that the valve be oxygen cleaned and prepared with special o-rings, seats, and grease designed for exposure to pure oxygen.
 The cylinder should then be banded with the familiar yellow and green Nitrox band/wrap/sticker, and an Oxygen Clean 'In Test' inspection sticker applied.
-The Scuba Doctor can do all of this for you as an add-on service.

 What is the difference between DIN "200 Bar" and DIN "300 Bar" valves?